National Coordinator of Environmental Recovery Volunteering

 Our absolute priority is volunteer and staff safety at this stage.

-Please do not approach active fire grounds without contacting appropriate emergency response organisations.
+Please do not approach fire grounds without contacting appropriate emergency response organisations.